In January 2019, a new European Union (EU) regulation on cadmium in chocolate will go into effect, with a potential… Read More

 - Chocolate makers can also consider changing the recipe altogether, for example by making a dark chocolate milk bar, instead of a dark chocolate (without milk).
 Or, when possible, mixing beans from different locations within the same country.

 - Ensure that farmers are well informed and are receiving support.
 Farmers need to receive support to make the required investments for lab testing and for taking adequate mitigation measures that can reduce cadmium levels in the short term.

 - Conduct or support research and cost-benefit analyses.
 On-farm piloting and evaluations that involve the farmers are important to develop realistic solutions for specific contexts.

 To support farmers, and to safeguard the future supply of unique varieties and exquisite cacao flavors, it is important that a sector-wide approach is mapped out to reduce the impacts through strong communication and actions based on a shared responsibility.
-A four-year project led by the International Center for Tropical Agriculture (CIAT) in Colombia, Peru, and Ecuador is underway to address major knowledge gaps and build capacity.
-The project is supported by the EU and provides a platform to involve relevant stakeholders in research, dissemination, and co-development of mitigation actions.
+A four-year project led by the International Center for Tropical Agriculture (CIAT) in Colombia, Peru, and Ecuador will address major knowledge gaps and build capacity.
+The project has started in December 2019 with support from the EU and provides a platform to involve partners and relevant stakeholders in research, dissemination, and co-development of mitigation actions.